 - 1. Completing and returning the Application Form (see attached) - 2.
-Submitting an introductory letter that addresses the following: Key Selection Criteria (see above) and includes a brief statement about why you have chosen this course and how it fits your personal and professional development needs. - 3.
+Submitting an introductory letter that addresses the following: - a.
+Key Selection Criteria (see above) - b.
+A brief statement about why you have chosen this course and - c.
+How it fits your personal and professional development needs. - 3.
 Submitting a detailed professional CV with contact details of two referees (one each personal and professional).
 In your CV please include any relevant details of personal therapy including date, duration and therapist - 4.
 Payment of \$180 non-refundable processing fee - 5.
 Attending a group interview - 6.
 Attending an individual interview with member of Gestalt Therapy Australia faculty - 7.
-Your referee being contacted at this point in the process.
+Your referees will be contacted at this point in the process.

 Applications are processed upon receipt.
-First round applications close on the 8th November 2019.
-Further applications will be considered beyond the closing date depending on numbers.
+First round applications close on the 6th November 2020.
+A second round of applicants will be considered beyond the closing date depending on numbers.
 Places are subject to availability.